A Day in the Life of a Women’s Support Practitioner

 At Stepping Stones we work in partnership with local authorities, substance misuse services, housing, and probation.
 My first task of the day is to contact housing services to arrange temporary accommodation for my client who fled last night.

 Every morning we have a catch up.
 We discuss our caseload and any safeguarding issues that may arise, but we also check in on each other.
-Support workers need support too!
+Women’s Support Practitioners need support too!

 9:15 AM – Case Review and MARAC Preparation